fplmarques/pipeStructure/README.md

 #### Required
 **-i/--input** &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Name of the structure input file (*.str, see below for details).
 - The script assumes that your input file for STRUCTURE includes population data.
-- Is you have only samples, you need to modify the script.
+- If you have samples only, you need to modify the script.

 **-k/--max_k** &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Integer assigning the maximum number of K to be evaluated.